-It is important to get information about SafeHaven and what we do out into our community, and to offer SafeHaven’s support for different community programs and endeavors.
+Community is at the heart of SafeHaven’s mission, and we love getting out there and sharing what we do with our wonderful community!
+We also strive to offer our support for different community programs and endeavors all across Linn County.
 Volunteers are always needed to assist with this by attending events in the community.
 Volunteers in this position frequently staff information tables, escort adoptable animals, assist with donation drives, and perform other activities depending on the event.
-Some past events SafeHaven has attended are OSU Pet Day, The Lebanon Strawberry Parade, Pet Therapy in Assisted Living Facilities, Adoption Events, and Fill the Van donation drives at various stores. *Currently limited due to COVID-19*
+Some past events SafeHaven has attended are OSU Pet Day, The Lebanon Strawberry Parade, Pet Therapy in Assisted Living Facilities, Adoption Events, and Fill the Van donation drives at various stores.

 SafeHaven is very thankful to have a grooming room with a bath and a grooming table to help keep our animals clean and looking nice!
 Several of our dogs coming from transports or as owner surrenders are in desperate need of a bath and a trim when they arrive.
 Volunteers are welcome to help in this department working with dogs to prepare them for adoption.

 The goal of SafeHaven’s Humane Education Program is to help create a more humane world for all those who inhabit it.
 To this end, we offer a variety of educational programs that are geared towards teaching practical skills that encourage successful and safe human-animal interactions and relationships, as well as developing social and emotional skills that promote kindness, empathy, compassion, and responsibility.
 One of our favorite teaching styles is education by accident or teaching in a relaxed environment through enjoyable activities that do not necessarily feel like learning.
-Some of the programs we offer are Pets & Pajamas Movie Nights, Birthday Parties, Classroom Presentations, Field Trips, Camps, Youth Volunteer Groups, and the Happy Tales Reading Program.
-There are Humane Education Volunteer Opportunities available for youth 14 years and older as Youth Activities Assistants, as well as opportunities for adults. *Currently limited due to COVID-19*
+Some of the programs we offer are Pets & Pajamas movie nights, Birthday Parties, Classroom Presentations, Field Trips, Camps, Youth Volunteer Groups, and the Happy Tales Reading Program.
+There are Humane Education Volunteer Opportunities available for youth 14 years and older as Youth Activities Assistants, as well as opportunities for adults.

 The Volunteer Coordinator welcomes in new volunteers through Volunteer Orientations as well as maintains records for all the active volunteers.
 Active volunteers are welcome to assist with orientations, entering in volunteer hours, guiding new volunteers, and more.
 Volunteers are also encouraged to assist with the development of the volunteer program by creating new enrichment activities, hosting and planning volunteer events, creating new volunteer assignments, etc.